PhilMaddox/Marlin-2.1.1-Ender3-4.2.7_ABL/README.md

 Re-compile the firmware then upload the bin file to the printer.

 At first boot be sure to initialise the new firmware ( load settings M502) then save settings ( M500) or load and save using LCD menu options

+You may need to adjust the probe offset settings to suit your machine !